 Facebook is the main contemporary digital square.
 And while many young people may prefer Snapchat or Instagram, Zuck’s social network & Co is still an absolutely intact virtual place and will continue to be so for a while yet.
-While the Facebook business model has evolved to include an excellent mobile version and other third-partyRead More

 A new survey reveals how Facebook has paid some users $20 a month in exchange for all data on the use of these people’s devices, including private messages and complete browsing history.

 Probably you too, like the other 20 million a month, use Facebook Messenger to send messages to your contacts.
 A technology that has been able to create a secret conversation between users has recently been developed.
 Let’s find out how.

 The news is now known: even on Facebook you can enter the hashtags, those words preceded by the hash sign (#) that have characterized for a long time the updates of Twitter, Google Plus and other social platforms.
-What are the hashtags and what are they for?
-Hashtags are keywords that allow users to understandRead More

-What does it mean to do storytelling on Facebook?
 Storytelling is an art that of telling stories, with very ancient origins, today easily applicable also to the marketing sector.
 Word often abused, but has become the basis of many successful social media marketing strategies, as the user has the desire and the need to feel emotionally involved when he follows a company on social networks.

 Facebook has been in the public eye in recent months due to privacy issues and mismanagement of user information, something that has not been easy and that has created a kind of distrust in the work that makes Mark Zuckerberg within his social network.
-Well, Zuck wants to clean up his image and that of Facebook, and afterRead More

 Facebook does not stop collecting data.
 Those of its users, and those of which (still) are not.
 Much of that information is used according to Facebook in order to present a more personalized advertising, but the voracity in that collection is amazing.
-In fact Facebook is not limited to monitor what we do in thisRead More

 Facebook has announced that it will restrict the amount of personal data of its users that advertisers can access.
 Once again, we are facing a measure of containment in the face of the general malaise caused by the Cambridge Analytica scandal, which has made users more aware of the large amount of data that Facebook manages about them.